MetOffice/simulation-systems/source/Reviewers/scitechreview.rst

 The pull request will likely iterate between the reviewer and the developer during the review process while retaining it's sci/tech review status.

-Once you are happy that the change is appropriate and correct, and the code review parts of the pull request template have been completed then change the review state to
+Once you are happy that the change is appropriate and correct, and the sci-tech review parts of the pull request template have been completed then change the review state to
 Code Review and leave an approving review.